longyuewangdcu/Chinese-Llama-2/README.md

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg)]()

 ## News
+* [2023.07.22] :rocket: We fine-tune the Llama-2 on the Chinese instruction dataset, known as Chinese-Llama-2, and release the [Chinese-Llama-2-7B](seeledu/Chinese-Llama-2-7B).
 * [2023.07.20] :rocket: We fine-tune the Llama-2 on the Chinese instruction dataset using LoRA technique, known as Chinese-Llama-2-LoRA, and release the [Chinese-Llama-2-LoRA-7B](https://huggingface.co/seeledu/Chinese-Llama-2-LoRA-7B/).
 * [2023.07.18] :tada::tada::tada: [Llama-2 is announced!](https://ai.meta.com/llama/)